5 Intermittent Fasting Myths You Wouldn’t Expect

 Well, the good news is that science has shown that this is just not true.

-The main driver of your metabolism is the amount of lean (muscle) mass that you have, and we have already covered how IF results in a relatively small loss of lean mass compared to fat mass.
+The main driver of your metabolism is the amount of lean (muscle) mass you have, and we have already covered how IF results in a relatively small loss of lean mass compared to fat mass.

 That is significant and indicates that IF programs can enhance fat metabolism.